De La Salle University – Dasmariñas

 De La Salle University–Dasmariñas (Pamantasang De La Salle–Dasmariñas), also referred to by its acronym DLSU-D, UD, or La Salle–Dasma, is a private Roman Catholic, Lasallian co-educational secondary and higher education institution run by the De La Salle Brothers of the Philippine District of the Christian Brothers in Dasmariñas, Philippines.
 It is a member of De La Salle Philippines, a network of 16 Lasallian educational institutions.

 DLSU-D, despite its name, is an autonomous university separate from the De La Salle University in Manila.
 Both universities are members of the De La Salle Philippines System.
 Also, approximately 3 km from it is the De La Salle Medical and Health Sciences Institute, a separate De La Salle campus that specializes in medicine and allied health education which is often mistaken as part of DLSU-D due to the proximity of both campuses.

 History

 The university was established on July 18, 1977, as a private, nonsectarian tertiary school named General Emilio Aguinaldo College-Cavite and managed by the Yaman Lahi Foundation.
 In 1987, ownership and management were transferred to Frère (St.) Bénilde Romançon Educational Foundation Inc., a sister corporation of De La Salle University-Manila.
 It became a Catholic institution under the name De La Salle University-Emilio Aguinaldo College.
 In 1992, the name DLSU-EAC was changed to De La Salle University-Aguinaldo.
 In 1997, the institution's name was changed again.
 It is presently known as De La Salle University–Dasmariñas to avoid confusion with the Emilio Aguinaldo College Cavite campus.
+In August 12, 2026, DLSU-D launched its new logo and branding before its kick-off of the institution's 40th anniversary in 2027.